Everything You Need To Know About Biogas Production

 Some of the potential sources that generate biogas are:

-- Activated Sludge From ETP/STP: The effluents that enter the wastewater treatment plant contain organic substances.
+• Activated Sludge From ETP/STP: The effluents that enter the wastewater treatment plant contain organic substances.
 The activated sludge is channeled to the decomposition chamber, where methane is generated.

-Modern sewage treatment plants undergo efficient treatment with no impurities.
-The effluent and sewage sludge formed as a byproduct is utilized as the energy source and biomass in the future.
+The effluent and sewage sludge formed as byproducts are utilized as an energy source and biomass in the future.

 Microbes that decompose organic matter without oxygen emit methane and carbon dioxide.
-This can be used in biogas production.

 WWTPs are considered to be the largest consumers and producers of sustainable energy.